International airport: Standards

 Technical standards for safety and operating procedures at international airports are set by international agreements.
 The International Air Transport Association (IATA), formed in 1945, is the association of the airline companies.
 The International Civil Aviation Organization (ICAO) is a body of the United Nations succeeding earlier international committees going back to 1903.
 These two organizations served to create regulations over airports which the airports themselves had no authority to debate.
 This eventually sparked an entire subject of air travel politics.
 In January 1948, 19 representatives from various US commercial airports met for the first time in New York City to seek resolution to common problems they each faced, which initiated the formation of the Airport Operators Council, which later became Airports Council International – North America (ACI-NA).
-This group included representatives from Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Jacksonville, Kansas City, Los Angeles, Memphis, Miami, Minneapolis-St. Paul, New York-Newark, Philadelphia, Pittsburgh, St. Louis, San Francisco and Washington.
+This group included representatives from Baltimore, Boston, Chicago, Cleveland, Dallas, Denver, Detroit, Jacksonville, Kansas City, Los Angeles, Memphis, Miami, Minneapolis-Saint Paul, New York, Philadelphia, Pittsburgh, St. Louis, San Francisco and Washington.